backtestjs/command-line/README.md

 ## Documentation

-Explore the BacktestJS universe with our [Full Documentation](http://backtestjs.com).
+Explore the Backtest universe with our [Full Documentation](http://backtestjs.com).
 Discover tutorials, video guides, and extensive examples.

 <br/>